13055ecam/Color-detection-module/README.md

 	3) Connect a drive (Fat 32) and flash your SD Card
 - Active WiFi and connect the GoPro to the Raspberry (if you use a USB Camera, don't forget to install the drive)
 - Open terminal (***alt+ctrl+t***):
-	1) Install ROS by following this tutorial :
+	1) Install ROS by following this tutorial (see ROS chapter)
 	2) Import the repos from github : ``` git clone https://github.com/13055ecam/Color-detection-module ```
 	3) Go to "Color-detection-module" folder: ```cd Color-detection-module ```
 	4) For testing the camera, go to "test" folder : ```cd test ```